Airship: Aerostat

-Dirigible

-Airships were originally called dirigible balloons, from the French ballon dirigeable often shortened to dirigeable (meaning "steerable", from the French diriger – to direct, guide or steer).
-This was the name that inventor Henri Giffard gave to his machine that made its first flight on 24 September 1852.

 Blimp

 A blimp is a non-rigid aerostat.
 In British usage it refers to any non-rigid aerostat, including barrage balloons and other kite balloons, having a streamlined shape and stabilising tail fins.
 Some blimps may be powered dirigibles, as in early versions of the Goodyear Blimp.
 Later Goodyear dirigibles, though technically semi-rigid airships, have still been called "blimps" by the company.

 Zeppelin

 The term zeppelin originally referred to airships manufactured by the German Zeppelin Company, which built and operated the first rigid airships in the early years of the twentieth century.
 The initials LZ, for Luftschiff Zeppelin (German for "Zeppelin airship"), usually prefixed their craft's serial identifiers.

-Streamlined rigid (or semi-rigid) airships are often referred to as "Zeppelins", because of the fame that this company acquired due to the number of airships it produced.
+Streamlined rigid (or semi-rigid) airships are often referred to as "Zeppelins", because of the fame that this company acquired due to the number of airships it produced, although its early rival was the Parseval semi-rigid design.

 Hybrid airship

 Hybrid airships fly with a positive aerostatic contribution, usually equal to the empty weight of the system, and the variable payload is sustained by propulsion or aerodynamic contribution.